GordonBeeming/Admin/README.md

-# Opening apps from the directory you in as Administrator
+# Opening apps from the directory you're in as Administrator

 A small app that allows you to run other apps as admin from command line easily.